-We write a new song every week to play on our Wednesday night Pajama Party on StageIt … and then we make those songs available for all you lovely people to listen to, right here.
+Each week since the quarantine began (which has been 13 weeks now) we’ve written a new song to play on our Wednesday night Pajama Party on StageIt … and then we’ve made those songs available for all you lovely people to listen to, right here.
 (We can see you.
 You’re lovely.)

 Hope you’ll join us on Wednesday night at 8:30CST!!!!
 Follow the Middleman Burr Facebook page for updates!
 Or check our Virtual Tour page for all upcoming shows!